Cultural Arts Grant Application

 Festival Ballet Theatre $1500

 Since its founding in 1988, Festival Ballet Theatre (FBT) has become one of Southern California’s most vibrant and accomplished ballet companies, presenting works that epitomize the artistry of professional ballet.
-FBT proposes to bring its “Ballet to Schools” program to two Newport Beach elementary schools in December 2014.
-FBT dancers will perform a narrated, abbreviated version of the Nutcracker, tailored for children ranging in age from five to fourteen.
-The program coordinator and performers will then guide students through an interactive lesson on how pantomime, music and costumes tell a story and express emotions without words.
+FBT brings its "Ballet to Schools" program to two Newport Beach elementary schools in December.
+FBT dancers will perform a narrated, abbreviated version of the Nutcracker in December and Sleeping Beauty in March, tailored for children ranging in age from five to fourteen.

 The Newport Beach Film Festival’s goal is to provide cultural enrichment, family entertainment, and education to the residents of Newport Beach and surrounding areas through the medium of cinema.
 With this funding, the Newport Beach Film Festival is planning a multi-program series, covering several days of the Festival similar to the 2014 Seminar Series.
 The program will take place during the first weekend of the Festival scheduled to be held April 25 – 26, 2015, and will conclude on April 29, 2015, at a select location in Newport Beach and the surrounding area.